Beaune-la-Rolande internment camp: German takeover and first deportations

 In May 1942, German authorities assumed direct control of Beaune-la-Rolande, acting on orders from SS officer Theodor Dannecker.
 External work assignments were suspended and prisoners were confined within the camp perimeter.
-On 8 May, 136 internees were transferred to the Royallieu-Compiègne internment camp and deported to Auschwitz on 5 June, as part of efforts to clear Beaune-la-Rolande before mass arrests planned for July.

-Systematic deportations from Beaune-la-Rolande began in June 1942.
-The first convoys were sent directly to Auschwitz in German-occupied Poland, with prisoners transported in overcrowded freight cars under inhumane conditions.
-Later deportations were routed through the Drancy internment camp, which became the central transit point for Jews bound for extermination camps.
+Systematic deportations from Beaune-la-Rolande began in June 1942, with successive convoys sent to Auschwitz in German-occupied Poland.
+Some deportees were transferred to Drancy internment camp before further deportation.
 Situated on the northeastern edge of Beaune-la-Rolande, the camp was at the opposite end of town from the railway station.
 As a result, each convoy's arrival or departure required internees to march through the town centre.

 Convoy 5 departed on 28 June 1942 with 1,038 deportees: 1,004 men and 34 women.
-Most were foreign-born Jews arrested in previous roundups; an additional 108 were added from the Orléans region to meet quotas.
+Most were foreign-born Jews arrested in previous roundups; an additional 108 were added from the Orléans region.
 Of the 965 individuals whose nationality was recorded, the majority were Polish, with others listed as Czech, Russian, Austrian, Romanian, and stateless.
-Convoy 5 departed Beaune-la-Rolande at 5:20 am on 28 June 1942, stopped briefly at Pithiviers, and continued to Auschwitz, where most deportees were murdered shortly after arrival.
-According to historian Serge Klarsfeld, only 55 of those deported survived.
-On 17 July, 55 more detainees were transferred from Beaune-la-Rolande to Pithiviers to complete a transport of 928 individuals, which departed two days later.
+Convoy 5 departed Beaune-la-Rolande at 5:20 am on 28 June 1942 and continued to Auschwitz, where most deportees were murdered shortly after arrival.
+Only 55 survivors were recorded.
+On 17 July 55 more detainees were transferred from Beaune-la-Rolande to Pithiviers to complete a transport of 928 individuals, which departed two days later.

+Vel' d'Hiv Roundup and families

 These early deportations were followed by the Vel' d'Hiv Roundup, one of the most extensive mass arrests of Jews in France.
-Between 16 and 17 July 1942, French police arrested more than 16,000 Jews, men, women and children, confining them in the Vélodrome d'Hiver, a cycling stadium in Paris.
+According to Michael Dickerman and Paul Bartrop, between 16 and 17 July 1942, French police arrested 13,152 Jews, men, women and children, confining them in the Vélodrome d'Hiver, a cycling stadium in Paris.
 From 19 to 22 July, families with children were transferred to the internment camps at Pithiviers and Beaune-la-Rolande, to await deportation.
+All the other adults with no children were transferred to Drancy and from there deported to Auschwitz.
 Beaune-la-Rolande was unprepared for the arrival.
-By the end of July, its population had surged to 3,090 internees, including 1,380 children.
-Medical staff were lacking, and the few Red Cross nurses were unable to provide adequate care.
+On 19 July, the police intendant reported multiple problems to the regional prefect, including inadequate food supplies and a lack of plates and cups.
+Medical staff were also lacking and the few Red Cross nurses were unable to provide adequate care.
 All contact with the outside world was cut off.
 Children aged two to thirteen were separated from their mothers.
 Overcrowding, food shortages, and outbreaks of measles and diphtheria led to several child deaths.